Ron-Teller/Gengammon/README.md

 <br /><br />

 <a name="fitness-v1"></a>
+<h3>[Version 1]</h3>
-<b>[Version 1]</b> The first fitness function was calculated by comparing the chosen board rating (move chosen by professional player) to the lowest and highest rating of all possible board states.
+The first fitness function was calculated by comparing the chosen board rating (move chosen by professional player) to the lowest and highest rating of all possible board states.
 For example, given an initial board state that has, for example, 16 different possible moves (one of them is the move chosen by the professional), then we feed all of them through the neural network and get their rating.
 We then find the MINIMUM_RATING rating given for one of the moves, the MAXIMUM_RATING rating given and PROFESSIONAL_RATING – the rating the neural network gave the move the professional player played.
 We then use the formula:
 <br /><br />
 <b>| PROFESSIONAL_RATING - MINIMUM_RATING| / |MAXIMUM_RATING - MINIMUM_RATING|</b>
 <br /><br />